GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

 - current MDM software
 - Tanium client or any other unified endpoint management and security platform
 - Cloudflare WARP or any other software used for privacy and secured connections
-- Defender ATP or any other antivirus solution.
+- Defender or any other antivirus solution.

 This section explains how public officers and vendors can remove those softwares from macOS device.